 Changing nature of business leads to lower revenuesBT’s quarterly revenue has generally declined since reaching a high-water mark of 6.13 billion British pounds in the third quarter of 2016.
 Quarterly revenue reached 5.29 billion British Pounds in the fourth quarter of 2020.

 The monthly average revenue per user follows a similar pattern, standing at approximately 35 British pounds in the fourth quarter of financial year 2020/2021.
 This is 4.9 British pounds lower than the ARPU generated in the third quarter of 2018.
 When it comes to BT's lines of business, BT Consumer has the highest revenue share, with Enterprise and Openreach trailing behind.
 BT are far from the only telecommunications provider to see a decline in average revenue figures, due to the falling prices of telecommunications services to consumers and general structural shifts within the business.

-The highest market share of fixed broadband is held by BT with a total of 35 percent of all fixed broadband subscribers in the UK in 2018.
-Since 2007, BT has managed to increase its market share by a total of eight percent.
-In terms of fixed-line call volumes, BT also stands out, leading the way with around 16.3 billion minutes - the lowest in a decade, as overall fixed-line call volumes decrease with the rise of messaging and call services such as WhatsApp and FaceTime.
+BT: A powerful force in the marketBT holds the highest market share of fixed broadbandwith a total of 34 percent of all fixed broadband subscribers in the UK in 2019.
+Since 2007, BT has managed to increase its market share by a total of seven percent.